Judge will halt Trump administration from ending humanitarian parole for people from four countries

-U.S. District Judge Indira Talwani that she will issue a stay on the program, which was set to end later this month.
-The push to help more than half-a-million Cubans, Haitians, Nicaraguans and Venezuelans is part of a broader legal effort to protect nationals from Ukraine, Afghanistan and other countries who are here legally.
+U.S. District Judge Indira Talwani announced that she plans to issue a stay on the program, which was set to end later this month.
+The push to help more than 500,000 Cubans, Haitians, Nicaraguans and Venezuelans is part of a broader legal effort to protect nationals from Ukraine, Afghanistan and other countries who are here legally.

 “The nub of the problem here is that the secretary, in cutting short the parole period afforded to these individuals, has to have a reasoned decision,” Talwani said, adding that the explanation for ending the program was “based on an incorrect reading of the law.”